Cloud Migration Strategy

 The cost of cloud migration varies from $5,000 to $500,000 and beyond, depending on the size and complexity of the workload.
 Other factors that might affect cloud migration costs include cloud provider pricing, data transfer costs, chosen migration strategy, licensing costs, engagement mode of external consultants, and more.

-To select the right cloud service provider, you can use criteria such as service offerings, certifications/standards, the provider’s security practices, data governance policies, technical know-how, service-level agreements (SLAs), pricing model, level of vendor lock-in, seamless integration, interoperability, and more.
+To select the right CSP, you can use criteria such as service offerings, certifications/standards, the provider’s security practices, data governance policies, technical know-how, service-level agreements (SLAs), pricing model, level of vendor lock-in, seamless integration, interoperability, and more.

 The factors that can influence the implementation of a cloud migration strategy include the existing IT infrastructure, cloud providers’ capabilities, network bandwidth and latency, data security and regulatory requirements, availability of skilled personnel, and more.